The FITT principle

 Frequency

-The F refers to ‘frequency’ which represents the number of times your client is training within a given time period.
-Often the number of sessions within a week.
-We can add sessions to progress our clients or we can take them away to regress them.
+The F in FITT refers to ‘frequency’.
+This refers to the number of times your client is training within a given time period.
+More often than not, this is the number of sessions within a week.

 Intensity

-The I refers to ‘intensity’ which represents how hard your client is working.
-For cardio, this can be represented by a percentage of their maximum heart rate (%HRmax).
+For cardio, this can be represented by a percentage of their maximum heart rate (% HRmax) or by using their rate of perceived exertion (RPE)

 Heart Rate Training Zones